alexanderkuesel/Robotics_staging/README.md

 ## To do
 - OOP the target server selection....
-- Make server configurable from user settings
+- Clear out the empty folders created by the extract
 - Add CA cert authentication instead of hard-code token
-- Make preferences.json templatable
+- Make preferences.json templates
 - Make a better filter (filter by action, filetype, etc).
 Add an anti-filter (discards anything containing (for example ptz))
+- Add git ignore